bparanj/crystal/programming/iac/docs/experiments/domain-ip-mapping.md

 ### Step 7: DNS Propagation

-7. DNS changes can take some time to propagate across the internet, typically up to 24-48 hours.
+7. DNS changes can take some time to propagate across the internet,  up to 24-48 hours.
 During this time, your domain might not immediately reflect the change.

 **Note**: Be cautious when making DNS changes, as incorrect settings can make your site inaccessible.
 If you’re not sure, it’s a good idea to consult with someone who has experience managing DNS or reach out to Namecheap’s support for assistance.